strikergoutham/AutoC2/README.md

 2. setup the C2 server which is not exposed to the internet with the help of isolated docker network which consists of multiple socat redirectors and a metasploit container instance.

+3. uses meterpreter_reverse_http as payload and similar payloads such as meterpreter_reverse_https and meterpreter_reverse_tcp works as well. (requires modification to docker_delivery.rc file)

 These infrastructure can be setup and teardown in very limited time.